arun-guruswamy/workout-networking/intellij/README.md

 - Only ran and tested on API 32
 - When creating workouts, must add attributes for specific kind of workout before entering other fields or they will disappear due to lack of data persistence
 - Feed can only show 3 posts at this time, any additional posts won't show up
+- Cannot filter feeds that contain posts with just a caption and no workout

 ##Other
 - When adding a workout, pick type first {Strength or Cardio} and select attributes.
 Your choices will be saved despite lack of visual confirmation